 Increased demand for leisure and business travel to Philadelphia resulted in new direct flight routes.
 Philadelphia International Airport added three new international routes in 2018 from Zurich, Budapest and Prague, contributing to the 4.2 million international passengers that touched down at the airport throughout the year, a 6% increase from 2017.
 Ireland saw dramatic gains as additional airline service from American Airlines and Aer Lingus helped boost travel to Philadelphia by 42%.

-Overseas visitation is expected to grow 13.4% over the next five years as Philadelphia International Airport added new non-stop service from several European destinations including Edinburgh, Bologna, Berlin and Dubrovnik in 2019.
-Philadelphia offers the only non-stop flights in North America to Bologna and Dubrovnik.
+Overseas visitation is expected to grow 13.4% over the next five years as Philadelphia International Airport added new non-stop service from several European destinations including Edinburgh, Berlin and Dubrovnik in 2019.
+Philadelphia offers the only non-stop flight in North America to Dubrovnik.
 In summer 2020, American Airlines will be the only U.S. carrier with service to Morocco and Northern Africa.

 In addition to touring the historic and iconic landmarks of the first World Heritage City in the United States, the most popular leisure enticements in Philadelphia that overseas visitors enjoy are shopping (clothing and shoes are tax-free in Philadelphia), the city’s incredible art museums – including the world’s largest outdoor gallery of public art – and the flourishing, hip, chef-driven restaurant scene.

 Time Out recently ranked Philadelphia number 16 out of the 48 Best Cities in the World in 2019.
 GQ named the City of Brotherly Love the 2018 City of the Year and Travel + Leisure called Philadelphia the Best Food City on the East Coast.
 Philadelphia favorite, Zahav, recently won the James Beard Award for Best Restaurant 2019.